github/branch-deploy/docs/examples.md

         with:
           ref: ${{ steps.branch-deploy.outputs.ref }}

+        # If the branch-deploy Action was triggered, run the noop deployment (i.e. '.noop')
+      - name: noop deploy
+        if: ${{ steps.branch-deploy.outputs.continue == 'true' && steps.branch-deploy.outputs.noop == 'true' }}
+        run: <do-your-noop-deployment> # this could be anything you want

-        # If the branch-deploy Action was triggered, run the deployment (i.e. '.deploy')
+        # If the branch-deploy Action was triggered, run the real deployment (i.e. '.deploy')
       - name: deploy
         if: ${{ steps.branch-deploy.outputs.continue == 'true' && steps.branch-deploy.outputs.noop != 'true' }}
         run: <do-your-deployment> # this could be anything you want